Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <img src="/images/pages/textures/classicfaithful/46.png" alt="tiling repetitions" class="center" loading="lazy">
   <p class="center"><i><b>Picture 46:</b> Left: The default texture.
 Center: The default texture tiled in a 2x2 grid.
 Right: Tiling repetitions removed.</i></p>
   <br>
-  <li id="jumbling"><b>Jumbling</b>, sometimes also called “scrambling”, “diffuse”, or just “randomize”, is a method of automatically upscaling textures with a lot of noise, which you may recall is how you should be upscaling grassy textures.
+  <li id="jumbling"><b>Jumbling</b>, sometimes also called "scrambling", "diffuse", or just "randomize", is a method of automatically upscaling textures with a lot of noise, which you may recall is how you should be upscaling grassy textures.
 Essentially, it gets demixelled by shuffling the pixels around randomly near, meaning that color placement stays similar to default.
 However, this method has a very rough and almost patchy look and not all materials will support it.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/47.png" alt="jumbling" class="center" loading="lazy">
   <p class="center"><i><b>Picture 47:</b> Examples of texture upscaling via jumbling.</i></p>